Conservatives putting Irish peace at risk - Sturgeon

-EDINBURGH Scotland's First Minister Nicola Sturgeon accused the ruling Conservatives on Thursday of jeopardising the Irish peace process by seeking support to govern from a Northern Irish party.
+EDINBURGH (Reuters) - Scotland's First Minister Nicola Sturgeon accused the ruling Conservatives on Thursday of jeopardising the Irish peace process by seeking support to govern from a Northern Irish party.

 Sturgeon, whose Scottish National Party lost seats to the Scottish Conservatives in an election last week, has long complained about May's approach to governing, saying the prime minister ignored Scotland's demands in her Brexit plan.